 To make 2 servings:

-Firmly attach the top and place the unit on the burner set to low.
-Place two espresso cups on the tray.
-The Gemini will brew two cups of espresso at once.
+2. Firmly attach the top and place the unit on the burner set to low.
+Position two espresso cups on the tray.
+The Gemini will brew two cups of espresso simultaneously.

 To make a single serving:

-Firmly attach the top and place the unit on the stovetop on a burner set to low.
-Place a cup in the center of the tray, ensuring that it is underneath both output holes.
+2. Firmly attach the top and place the unit on the burner set to low.
+Place an espresso cup in the center of the tray, ensuring that it is underneath both output holes.
 The Gemini will brew one cup's worth of espresso.

 Reducer Filter - Fits inside the aluminum funnel of the Gemini, reducing the basket size.
 It lets you brew a smaller, properly extracted serving by keeping the coffee bed compact.